METS 4, PADRES 0

 The Padres, meanwhile, continue to struggle at the plate in August, batting just .221 as a team and suffering not only their first one-hit game of the season, but their first since 1975, when Cubs pitchers Steve Stone and Tom Dettore shut them down on July 19th.
 With only two players hitting above .237 for the month (Jerry Turner at .388 and Bill Almon at .289), the Padres have somehow managed to keep pace with the division-leading Dodgers in the NL West, holding onto second place and remaining just two games back leading into Wednesday’s game.

-• The game was played in the late afternoon at site AZ18 in Peoria, Arizona, on the living room table while I listened to Heartbeat City by The Cars on CD.
+• The game was played in the late afternoon at site AZ18 in Peoria, Arizona, on the living room table while I listened to Heartbeat City by The Cars.

 • This was the 69th game played at site AZ18, good for 7th place on the all-time games hosted list and just three shy of 6th-place AZ3.